 THE AIR RAIDS OF 1942

 LION AND CASTLE YARD is off Timber Hill near the centre of the city; the Lion and the Castle are the motifs which appear on the arms of Norwich, and the name was used for three or four public houses in the city.
 There is now none left.
 The Lion and Castle pub at 27 Timber Hill closed in 1925 and the building was gone by the time I first remember things.
 Was it a victim of Hitler’s bombs?
-On the 27th to 29th of April 1942 two 250 kg bombs fell in Timber Hill damaging the Particular Baptist chapel, and Valori’s fish and chip shop and the Gardener’s Arms.
-This may have damaged the row of houses numbers 22-29 Timber Hill as well as these were later demolished.
+On the 27th to 29th of April 1942 two 250 kg bombs fell in Timber Hill, damaging the Particular Baptist chapel, and Valori’s fish and chip shop, also the Gardener’s Arms.
+This bomb may have damaged the row of houses numbers 22-29 Timber Hill as well.
+These were later demolished anyway.
 This space which was used as a car park for decades has now, after 70 years, been purchased for redevelopment.

-Lion and Castle Yard extended south from this block of properties, and the only surviving buildings in this yard are a row of 17th century cottages.
-These are currently used as a beauty salon.
+Lion and Castle Yard extended south from this block of properties, and the only surviving buildings in this yard are the row of 17th century cottages that are pictured above.
+These are currently (2013) used as a beauty salon.
 The further one of these cottages (number 4) is one of the few properties in the City to retain a thatched roof.
-(When the buildings were listed in 1972, the roof had been replaced by corrugated iron, but it has since been re-thatched.)
-Apparently there are three other thatched buildings in Norwich, but the “Barking Dickey” in Westlegate is the only other one I can think of.
-It is only a few yards away from Lion and Castle Yard, down All Saint’s Alley.
-This former pub called the Light Dragoon got its nickname because the dragoon’s horse on the signboard looked like a braying donkey (in Norfolk dialect a ‘barking dickey’).
-The building was the local branch of Deacon’s Bank back in 1969 and more recently it has been Casaccio’s Coffee Shop until that was forced to move.
+(When the buildings were listed in 1972 the roof had been replaced by corrugated iron, but it has since been re-thatched.)
+Apparently there are three other thatched buildings in Norwich; the “Barking Dickey” in Westlegate is one of them and it is only a few yards away from Lion and Castle Yard, down All Saint’s Alley.
+This was formerly pub called the Light Dragoon, and it got its nickname because the dragoon’s horse on the signboard looked like a donkey!
+(In Norfolk dialect a ‘barking dickey’ means braying donkey.)
+At the licensing sessions held Monday 23rd August 1858 renewal of licence was refused on the grounds that the house was devoted to immoral purposes.
+The building was the local branch of Deacon’s Bank back in 1969, and more recently it has been Casaccio’s Coffee Shop, until that was forced to move.
 In 1912 it was the shop of Arthur Kemp, greengrocer.
 Before the Second World War there were two other thatched buildings nearby, the Thatched Theatre in All Saint’s Green and the Boar’s Head pub in Surrey Street, but these were both also bombed out of existence in the 1942 Blitz.

 These are pictures of Lion and Castle Yard which I took in 1969.
-Nobody appeared to take any interest in the place and the whole area was quite neglected until the Norwich Preservation Trust restored the buildings in 1996.
+Nobody appeared to take any interest in the place.
+The whole area was very neglected right up until the Norwich Preservation Trust restored the buildings in 1996.
 There is a plaque which reads: This small building is formed from two of the very few surviving cottages built in the 17th century and once common in the city.
 One has been restored with its original roof of reed thatch.
 They may have been lived in by weavers.
 From the 14th to the 19th centuries Norwich was famous for its textiles – “Norwich Stuffs” – of woollen cloth worsted and silk made on looms in the weavers’ own houses.

-Although it had long been empty in 1909, the building still had Tyce’s old signboard on the wall.
-The name on the door was slightly more recent, because not only was it in better condition but the name of the firm had been changed to H. Tyce and Son.
+Although it had long been empty in 1969, the building still had Tyce’s old signboard on the wall.
+The name on the door was slightly more recent, because not only was it in better condition, but the name of the firm had been changed to H. Tyce and Son.
 In fact the shop in Davey Place finally closed as recently as 1959 with the retirement off Harry Tyce’s son.
 (I ought to remember it but I don’t.)
-The business was started in 1750 by John Browne (mayor of Norwich in 1798).
+The business was started in 1750 by John Browne (mayor of Norwich in 1798) and descended to the Tyce family.
 It was, when it closed, the oldest firm of ironmongers in the city.
 His stock in trade in 1912 was principally bar iron, oils and colours.
-Bar iron (in other words wrought iron) has been replaced by mild steel.
+Bar iron (in other words wrought iron) has been replaced by mild steel in general use.
 All ‘wrought iron’ gates and fences are today actually made of mild steel.
 But whether it is iron or steel it isn’t the kind of thing you buy in a city centre shop any longer.
-Oil and colours referred to the ingredients for mixing you own paint from linseed oil and pigments as done before 1880.
-The sign must have been at least fifty years old fifty years ago.
+Oil and colours referred to the ingredients for mixing you own paint from linseed oil and pigments.
+This before tins of paint appeared on shop shelves at first in about 1880.
+The sign must have been at least fifty years old when I took the picture fifty years ago.
 Harry Tyce used to have larger premises in Lion and Castle Yard before most of the properties there were demolished.